What Is Inbound Marketing?

 If you need professional help with inbound marketing, contact us online or call us at 888-601-5359.
 You can also browse our inbound marketing services to see how our award-winning team can build a successful plan for your business.

-The definition of inbound marketing
+The inbound marketing definition

-Inbound marketing refers to any marketing activities that bring people in, as opposed to marketers having to reach out to them.
+Inbound marketing definition refers to any marketing activities that bring people in, as opposed to marketers having to reach out to them.
 It can also be summed up as any kind of activity that earns attention, as opposed to an activity that pays for it.

 Inbound marketing is usually something that was desired by the person consuming it, as opposed to something that was offered or exposed to someone without their permissions or desire for it.
 This is why you may also sometimes hear inbound marketing called “permission marketing” (a term coined by author Seth Godin).